 Yesterday marked the 19th anniversary of Bob Probert’s retirement from the NHL.
 Tragically, on July 5 of this wretched year, it is now 11 years since the giant of a man suddenly passed.
 As such, this is my tribute to a near mythical being gone far too soon.

 Meeting my Hero

 At age 16, I was playing Midget AAA in my hometown of Lethbridge, Alberta.
-In January of 1993 I was invited by a friend and his family to join them on the two-hour drive north to watch the Detroit Red Wings play the Calgary Flames in the infamous Saddledome.
+In Jan.
+1993 I was invited by a friend and his family to join them on the two-hour drive north to watch the Detroit Red Wings play the Calgary Flames in the infamous Saddledome.
 Honestly, I could not tell you the final score, but will never forget the fact that my hero had two good “dust ups” with current St. Louis Blues coach, Craig Berube.
 Most importantly, this would also be the first and last time meeting Mr. Probert.

 I cannot recall all of the specific details, but we had the “connections” to get downstairs so we could meet some of the Red Wings players.
 My good friend (who was incidentally later drafted by the Quebec Nordiques of all teams) stood by and smartly collected autographs from players like Steve Yzerman, a very young Sergei Fedorov and Nicklas Lidstrom, as well as Russian legend Vladimir Konstantinov.
 I on the other hand, only wanted to wait for Mr. Probert and shake his hand.

 He was one of the last players to exit the dressing room that evening and as he sauntered out of the room in his long leather trench coat, I managed to squeak out: “good game Mr. Probert.”
 He shook my hand, said “thanks kid,” and then walked out to the bus.
 That was it.
 However, as brief an encounter as it was, that moment is forever etched in my memory.